 In producing this new show, the McDonnell Planetarium team hopes to highlight research happening in St. Louis.
 Snyder says, “we are lucky to have an internationally recognized Earth and Planetary Science department at Washington University.
 It is so cool to know that St. Louis helped to send rovers to Mars, and probes to Mercury and Venus!”
 This 45-minute live star show will be offered daily at the McDonnell Planetarium.

 The Little Star That Could.
-Recommended for early childhood groups, The Little Star That Could is the story of an average star that travels the universe in search of planets.
+Great for kids!
+The Little Star That Could is the story of an "average" star that travels the universe in search of planets.
 Along the way they make many discoveries about stars, planets, galaxies and themselves.

-Shows play daily hourly on the half hour.
-For a schedule and more information, go to slsc.org/planetarium-shows
+Most shows play Thursday through Monday.
+For a schedule for each show, tickets and more information, go to slsc.org

 With the help of ten truckloads of sand, The Magic House's backyard will be transformed once again into a beachfront park for the popular Sandcastle Beach exhibit.
 Sandcastle Beach opens May 26 with a Kick Off to Summer event that includes ice cream, the Bubble Bus and a dance party!

 Catch a movie or two at the Saint Louis Science Center's OMNIMAX Theater, where films are shown featuring the IMAX with Laser.
 This state-of-the-art theater provides the sharpest images, unmatched sound quality and 40% greater color range than traditional theaters.
 The five-story, 80-foot-diameter dome will fill your entire field of vision providing a truly immersive experience.
 Opening May 24: The Little Mermaid: The IMAX Experience.

 Visit the James S. McDonnell Planetarium in Forest Park and see a star show to experience the largest artificial sky in the Western Hemisphere.
 Star shows are lead LIVE by one of the Planetarium's educators, creating a new and tailored experience for every audience.